matt-welch/print-spooler-synchronization/README.txt

 Each thread simulating a PROCESSOR Pi, 1<=i<=n, executes a pseudo-program found in the file "progi.txt", consisting of a sequence of commands.

-INSTRUCTIONS FOR USE:
+ASSUMPTIONS ABOUT RUNTIME ENVIRONMENT:
+1) pthreads library is available in g++ through -lpthread flag
+2) program files "progi.txt" are present in the local directory 2a)	instructions and arguments will be space-delimited in each progi.txt

+COMPILATION INSTRUCTIONS:
-After unzipping the files, compile the program with the "make" command.
+	After unzipping the files in a local directory, compile the program with the "make" command to build the default target with g++ flags:
+	-Wall -pedantic -lpthread -O0

+EXECUTION INSTRUCTIONS:
-Run the program with the ./spooler command.
+	Run the program with the command: "./spooler N", where N is the number of processor threads desired (between 1 and 10).